g-guerzoni/chrome-extension-messages-enhancer/README.md

 # Message Enhancer Chrome Extension

-A Chrome extension that helps improve the tone, clarity, and politeness of your messages using OpenAI's GPT-4o API.
+A Chrome extension that helps improve the tone, clarity, and politeness of your messages using OpenAI's GPT-4o mini API.
 Perfect for enhancing your Slack, Teams, or email communications.

 ![image](https://github.com/user-attachments/assets/61e49ef4-f57e-436d-9643-76e071bee39d)

 ## Features

 ### Message Enhancement
-- Improve text clarity and readability using GPT-4
+- Improve text clarity and readability using GPT-4o mini
 - Fix grammar and punctuation
 - Maintain original meaning while enhancing expression
 - Support for messages up to 1000 characters